BBahrainy/RTALogger/README.md

       - enable: (true/false) The value of this property activate or deactivate entire log manager.
       - app_name: Application name as the owner of log data.
       - severity_level: Defines which level of log data will be stored in log repositories.
-      - buffer_size: The memory buffer size (number of buffered log objects) to decread api consumers wait time. when the buffer is full the flush operation will save buffered logs to log repositoies.
+      - buffer_size: Minimune possible value for this attribute is 100 and defines memory buffer size (number of buffered log objects) to decread api consumers wait time. when the buffer is full the flush operation will save buffered logs to log repositoies.
-      - flush_wait_seconds: Time in soconds which log managers wait to flush buffered log objects to log repository.
+      - flush_wait_seconds: Minimum possible value for this attribure is 10 seconds and defines time in soconds which log managers wait to flush buffered log records to log repository.
-      - repos: Array of log repositories.
+      - repositories: Array of log repositories.
 It is possible to define multiple log repositories to store log data. there are variaty of log repositories and it is possible to add new ones.
 Each item in Repos array will configure a log repository.
         Pre-defined types are described below, also it's possible to implement your custome repo type